fineanmol/plant-tree/README.md

-🎋 Updated on Sun, 12 Oct 2025 08:08:47 GMT
+🍀 Updated on Mon, 13 Oct 2025 08:46:00 GMT

-> "Any fool can write code that a computer can understand."
+> "The best error message is the one that never shows up."